 Timothy J. Joyce was appointed to the newly formed position of Senior Vice President of Global Sales in September 2007.
+In April 2008 he was named Senior Vice President/General Manager Nautilus.
 Mr. Joyce most recently was President and Chief Operating Officer of HO Sports, a water sports company based in Redmond, Washington.
 Mr. Joyce was with Nike, Inc. for 19 years from 1980 to 1999, where he progressed to serve as director of European sales, and as vice president of global sales.
 He was president of Internet sporting goods retailer fogdog.com from 1999 to 2000, and served as executive vice president of retail and wholesale sales for Adidas America from 2001 to 2004.
 Mr. Joyce completed has a B.A. in Business Administration from Ohio University.